bw-med-cabinet-5/FRONT-END/README.md

 In the project directory, you can run:

+### Local Server delployment

+- cd cloned file directory
+- cd server
+- npm start
+- server will be open [http://localhost:5000] <br/>

+NOTE: This must be initiated to use CRUD functionality

 Runs the app in the development mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.